sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 I mean, I remember hating on Next.js only because it meant I had to move away from the psychological comfort zone I have developed with React.
 I would search up and cherrypick all the hate on Next, just to give myself reasons to procrastinate on studying Next.js `But this blog is made with Next.js lol`.
 But I quickly realized all this unwillingness to push myself out of my comfort zone is only going to slow me down.
 I think I was just scared to put in the effort to get past the Valley of Despair.

 Fortunately, I pushed through and managed to study new techs outside my comfort zone.
 But this doesn't mean I am past the Valley of Despair yet.
 Far from it actually.
 I've just begun to take my first steps out of the valley and I think I'll be here for quite some time.
 Maybe even forever.
-With all the things there is to study in the development world, I wonder if anyone is actually able to confidently call himself an `expert` while not being a Mt.
+With all the things there is to study in the development world, I wonder if anyone is actually able to confidently call himself an `expert` while not being on a Mt.
 Stupid of his own.

 ## 3. First Developer Job